alfredlovgren/local-determinacy/README.md

 ld.plot(onatski)
 ```
-If government bonds are nominal, an addtional elasticity decscibing valuation effects need to be added.
+If government bonds are nominal, an addtional elasticity decscibing valuation effects needs to be added.
 The default setting assumes that all variables (for example lagged inflation) are predetermined.
-In general, LD requires specifying predetermined and Nnon-predetermnined variables.
+In general, LD requires specifying lagged/predetermined variables.
 The notebook examples illustrate these options.

 <!-- ## Toolbox